Iqaluit man jailed 24 months for sex assault on cousin

 At his July 21 sentencing hearing, the complainant presented a victim impact statement that said the sexual assault caused her to suffer “significant emotional distress” and jeopardized her previously close ties with Akpalialuk’s mother and sisters.

-She said she also fears Akpalialuk now, and that she’s worried about the potential consequences for her family given her decision to report his crime, Burrows’ said.
+She said she also fears Akpalialuk now, and that she’s worried about the potential consequences for her family given her decision to report his crime, Burrows said.

-Akpalialuk owns a lengthy criminal record, including 10 convictions of assault, four of which were spousal assaults, Burrows said.
+Akpalialuk has a lengthy criminal record, including 10 convictions of assault, four of which were spousal assaults, Burrows said.
 And Akpalialuk has been sentenced to jail for periods covering eight of the past 16 years, Burrows said.

 But he has no previous convictions for sexual assault.

-Akpalialuk also admitted to being a regular marijuana smoker and binge drinker, and that he blacks out from drinking too much alcohol.
+Akpalialuk also admitted to being a regular marijuana smoker and binge drinker and that he blacks out from drinking too much alcohol.

 Despite that, he has never been to a treatment centre or received long-term counselling, Burrows said.